dpicadoSEAD/amg88xx_rpi/README.md

 Note: This is a high level guide, you might need more native build tools, refer to https://www.yoctoproject.org/ for more information on how to perform and initial build.
 Change the paths in bblayers.conf to match what you have in your native system.

-This repository includes a cooked image alreday in the examples folder.

 This repository is intended to work with https://github.com/macho1997/amg88xx_UI which adds a private web service with nodejs to display the image and report.